Free Connecticut Background Check Online (Includes Criminal Records)

 Connecticut Background Check Laws

-There are Connecticut background check state laws that provide guidance to employers and protections for potential job candidates, as well as federal legislation.
+There are background check state laws in Connecticut that provide guidance to employers and protections for potential job candidates, as well as federal legislation.

 Federal laws that protect applicants regarding background screenings include the FCRA and Title VII of the Civil Rights Act of 1964.
 FCRA laws prevent credit history older than seven years from being disclosed, and prohibits disclosing arrests and non-convictions older than seven years as well.